psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

 What ensures the financial success of a movie?
 Is it the genre, or is it the star power of a certain actor?
 I tried to answer some of these questions by tinkering around with data from boxofficemojo.com.

-In this analysis, I scraped 10 years of movie data from boxofficemojo.
+For this analysis, I scraped 10 years of movie data from boxofficemojo using Pythons's Beautiful Soup and Selenium libraries.
 Collected the movie details from the respective movie page.

 ![movie_page](/images/movie_page.png)